bitcanon/wireguard-tunnel-generator/README.md

 ## 💾 WireGuard Interface Configuration
 One thing to keep in mind when running the script is whether a **WireGuard Interface** has been configured on the router or not.

+This is important because we only need one interface for the WireGuard endpoint on the router (well, at least one interface per subnet).

-This is important because the interface only need to be created once.
-It's during the interface creation that a private/public key pair is generated.
+If the interface is created from RouterOS, the private/public key pair is generated automatically.
+If not, just let the script create the configuration for you.

 ### WireGuard Interface is configured

-When the interface is already configured you need to get the public key from the configuration in RouterOS.
+When the interface is pre-configured you need to get the **public key** from the configuration in RouterOS.

 **WinBox**:
-- Go to WireGuard and open the `wg_mobile` interface in the WireGuard tab.
+- Go to WireGuard, open the `wg_mobile` interface in the WireGuard tab and *copy the public key*.

 **Terminal**:
-- Run the command `:put ([/interface/wireguard/get wg_mobile ]->"public-key")`.
+- Run the command `:put ([/interface/wireguard/get wg_mobile ]->"public-key")` and *copy the public key*.

->Assuming the name of the WireGuard interface is `wg_mobile`.
+>Here we assume that the name of the WireGuard interface is `wg_mobile`.

 ### WireGuard Interface need to be configured

-When the interface doesn't exists you can let the script generate the configuration for you.
-This is the default behavior when running the script and is shown in the demo above.
+When the interface doesn't exists you can have the script generate the configuration for you; this is the *default behavior* of the script and is also demonstrated in the example screenshot at the top.

 There are two ways to change this behavior:
 1. Pass the **public key** as an argument to the script: `-p "fb4r8zxzstQ+/GxULwnqW9mqDF3YrBT2SvcEHyXqoWM="`